 Palazzo Colonna Rospigliosi was damaged during WWII when it was turned into a military hospital by the Germans and after the war when it provided temporary accommodation to many inhabitants who had lost their homes.
-In 1979 the building was bought by municipal authorities; its restoration is not completed yet, but it has made significant progress (you may wish to see a photo of a window taken in the late 1990s).
+In 1979 the building was bought by municipal authorities; its restoration is not completed yet, but it has made major progress.

 The Colonna did not limit themselves to redesigning their palace, but they entirely redesigned Zagarolo by opening a straight street from it to Porta S. Martino, the gate at the northern end of the town; the heart of new Zagarolo was a square piazza with a church and a series of buildings and porticoes having a similar design and decoration.

 Piazza del Mercato seen from S. Lorenzo and the street leading to Palazzo Colonna Rospigliosi

 (the buildings to the right were rebuilt/restored after WWII)